 » Applicants must also provide a detailed narrative outlining the purpose of the work, objectives, procedures of study, specimens to be collected (in common and Latin nomenclature), anticipated environmental alterations, ultimate disposal of specimens, and permanent location of recorded data.

-Completed application forms should be sent to Resource Management Division.
+Completed application forms should be sent to the Division of Natural Areas.
 A detailed review of the application is conducted, and the applicant is sent a copy of the approved permit when the review is complete.
 The review process generally takes twenty (20) working days.
 The permit is valid for up to a maximum of one (1) year from the date of issuance unless otherwise indicated on the permit.
 The permit may also be extended upon request.

 There is no fee for the Scientific Research and Collecting Permit.

-The Division is responsible for coordinating the approvals of the Resource Management Division, the Division of Archaeology and Tennessee State Parks before granting permits to collectors on state park properties in cases where these Divisions have oversight interests.
+The Division is responsible for coordinating the approvals of the Division of Natural Areas, the Division of Archaeology and Tennessee State Parks before granting permits to collectors on state park properties in cases where these Divisions have oversight interests.

 The Division has the right to revoke, suspend, or deny the issuance of a permit to anyone who violates the state statutes, departmental regulations, or policies of a State Park or State Natural Area.
 Any person violating the provisions of the state statutes or departmental regulations may be subject to civil penalties.

-Applicants may obtain applications and information from the the Resource Management Division by calling 615-532-0437 or email Roger McCoy, Natural Heritage Inventory Program Manager.
+Applicants may obtain applications and information from the Division of Natural Areas by calling 615-532-0437 or email Roger McCoy, Natural Heritage Inventory Program Manager.